-Here’s your interactive exhibit: A recreated jail cell that you can sit inside.
+Here’s an interactive exhibit from inside the facility: A recreated jail cell that you can sit inside.

-Located downtown in the Police Headquarters Center, the Cleveland Police Museum is totally free.
-Just be aware of its limited hours – it is open Monday through Friday from 10 am to 4 pm.
+Located downtown in the Police Headquarters Center (Justice Center), the Cleveland Police Museum is totally free.
+Just be aware of its limited hours.